 Connect on the subject of change: You may not be the only one who is going through a life change.
 Perhaps your friend is starting a new endeavor too – entering into a new relationship, buying a new house, training for a marathon or starting a new job.
 Find ways to relate the new experiences in your lives to each other and share the common challenges, fears and excitement associated with change.

 Reclaim your common ground: Maybe you worked out together.
 Perhaps you loved to bargain shop or had drinks at a favorite Mexican restaurant every Friday during happy hour.
-You may not be able to spend an evening eating chips and salsa at your favorite cantina, but you can invite your friend over, whip up a couple of non-alcoholic margaritas in your blender, and share a bag of chips on your deck one evening.
+You may not be able to spend an evening eating chips and salsa at your favorite cantina, but you can invite your friend over, whip up frozen drinks in your blender, and share a bag of chips on your deck one evening.
 Find new ways to spend time and conversation on the things you enjoyed together before the bundle of joy entered your life.

 Include old friends in your new life: Perhaps you’ve met new friends through a Mommy and Me class.
-Or you’ve connected with another couple through your Lamaze experience.
+Or you’ve connected with another couple through your childbirth class.
 There’s no need to keep your circles of friends separate.
 Include your old friends in invitations to birthdays, baptisms and cookouts.
 Help new and old friends mingle.

 Leave the baby at home: Babies are amazing, wonderful bundles of joy.
 They are also unpredictable, demanding and downright distracting.
 When you need a little one-on-one time with your friends, it is OK to occasionally leave the baby with your partner or a family member.
 Even an hour to have coffee together without the baby can be more enjoyable for you and your friend.

-Be sensitive: There are circumstances when your new child may make a friend jealous, angry or sad.
-Friends who long for a relationship and family, have miscarried or are waiting for an adoption to come through may find it difficult to spend time with you and your new little one.
-Try to be understanding and not take their distance or emotions personally.
+Be sensitive: Try to be understanding and not take your friend's distance or emotions personally.
 Find opportunities where you can both benefit from a friend-to-friend getaway – a long walk on the beach or a dinner out together.